sejal-gupta23/sejal-gupta23.github.io/content/english/blog/SunkCostFallacy copy.md

 Imagine you bought tickets to a concert a few weeks ago for INR 2000.
 On the day of the concert, you’re feeling sick, or it’s raining outside.
 You know that traffic would be worse because of the rain and it would take you longer than usual.
 Although it seems as though the current drawbacks outweigh the benefits, why are you still likely to choose to go to the concert?

 The idea of “sunk costs” often applies to money, but invested time, energy, or pain can also influence behavior.
 Romantic relationships are a classic example.
-The longer you’ve been together, the harder it is to break up.

-Or sometimes we let unworn clothes clutter our closets because they were expensive.
+The longer you’ve been together, the harder it is to break up.Or sometimes we let unworn clothes clutter our closets because they were expensive.
 We are likely to disregard the fact that we no longer wear these clothes and let them hang around in our closets forever!
 So if you’ve ever found yourself in such situations, you are already familiar with the Sunk Cost Fallacy.

-> Sunk Cost Fallacy refers to the human tendency to continue an endeavor if they have already invested time/money/effort into it.
-That often means we go against evidence that shows it is no longer the best decision, such as keeping unworn clothes or attending a concert despite the rain.
+**Sunk Cost Fallacy refers to the human tendency to continue an endeavor if they have already invested time/money/effort into it.
+That often means we go against evidence that shows it is no longer the best decision, such as keeping unworn clothes or attending a concert despite the rain.**

-## Understanding Sunken Costs
+### Understanding Sunken Costs

 A Sunk Cost is a cost that has already been made and cannot be recovered.
 On the other hand, prospective costs are future costs that may be avoided if appropriate action is taken.
 For example, when you’re considering pre-ordering movie tickets but have not actually purchased them, the cost remains avoidable.
 On the other hand, if you’ve already paid for the movie tickets two weeks in advance, at present, this would be considered as a “sunken cost” (provided that the tickets are non-refundable).